rudra47/rudra47/README.md

 ## I'm a Developer and Learner!

-- 🔭 I’m currently working on [React Js][working-website]!
+- 🔭 I’m currently working on [React Js, Laravel]!
-- 🌱 I’m currently learning Js and NodeJs
+- 🌱 Big fan of JS❤️
 - 👯 I’m looking to collaborate with other Developer
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to watch movie and series 🤣

 ### Connect with me: